nihole/wikigraph/README.md

 We have 2 types of repositories.

 - **Repositories with data** for wave analysis.
 Example of this repository is **wg_example repository**.
-There are no scripts here, information only.
+There are no scripts here, articles (correlated to nodes), dependencies (edges) and graphs themself only.
 In this example, the root node (the statement under discussion) is "Alice was at home yesterday at 7 p.m.".
 Then all the analysis in this repository is a logical sequence of arguments for and against this statement.
 The main file here is a YAML file describing the logical relationships between nodes, and the svg file, which is the graph itself, created based on this YAML file.
 The wiki of this repository is used for articles correlated to nodes.
 Each statement you want to investigate with wave analysis may require a new, separate repository to be created.
-For example, you can find another repository [wg_nav](https://github.com/nihole/wg_nav) which is used to analyze the statement "Navalny's poisoning was an operation of the Russian special services."
-And you will find hundreds of claims (usually related to wiki articles) that support and refute this root sentense, presented in a graph.

-  It can be any difficult or controversial issue.
-It can be used as a platform for argue, a way to prepare for discussion and just a tool for understanding yourself and other people.

 - **Script repository**.
 This is **wikigraph repository**.
 It is used for scripts only and common for all wikigraphs.
 That is why we have only a single repository of this type.
 The main script is **wgraph.py**.
 It takes a YAML file (from repositories of first type) as input and generates a graph.
 Another important script is **mkgraph.py**, which is used to automatic  graph **resolving**  (see vocabulary below), but it is still under development.

+**Important note**

+The idea is to have a single script repository and many repository with data.
+Each time you initiate a debates or invistgation you can create a separate data repository fro that.
+But for analizing and graph creation you will stil use scripts from the common scriptrepository (wikigraph).

-Examples with explanations:
+## Examples with explanations:

 **EXAMPLE1.
 Root and direct contradiction**